openshift-labs/cloud-native-guides/continuous-delivery.md

 source code into this Git repository.

 Go the `inventory-wildfly-swarm` folder, initialize it as a Git working copy and add the GitHub repository as the remote repository for your working copy.
-Make sure you replace `GIT-REPO-URL` with the Git repository url in the following commands:

-> Paste the Git repository url from the clipboard which you have copied in the
+> Replace `GIT-REPO-URL` with the Git repository url copied in the previous steps
-> previous steps.

 ~~~shell
 $ cd inventory-wildfly-swarm